Epistle to the Colossians

-The Epistle to the Colossians is the twelfth book of the New Testament.
-It was written, according to the text, by Paul the Apostle and Timothy, and addressed to the church in Colossae, a small Phrygian city near Laodicea and approximately 100 mi from Ephesus in Asia Minor.
+The Epistle to the Colossians is a Pauline epistle and the twelfth book of the New Testament of the Christian Bible.
+It was written, according to the text, by Paul the Apostle and Timothy, and addressed to the church in Colossae, a small Phrygian city near Laodicea and approximately 100 mi from Ephesus in Asia Minor (now in Turkey).

-Some scholars have increasingly questioned Paul's authorship and attributed the letter to an early follower instead, but others still defend it as authentic.
+Many scholars question Paul's authorship and attribute the letter to an early follower instead, but others still defend it as authentic.
 If Paul was the author, he probably used an amanuensis, or secretary, in writing the letter (Col 4:18), possibly Timothy.

+The original text was written in Koine Greek.

 Composition

 During the first generation after Jesus, Paul's epistles to various churches helped establish early Christian theology.
 According to Bruce Metzger, it was written in the 60s while Paul was in prison.
-Colossians is similar to Ephesians, also written at this time.
-Some critical scholars have ascribed the epistle to an early follower of Paul, writing as Paul.
+Other scholars have ascribed the epistle to an early follower of Paul, writing as Paul due to its similarity to the Epistle to the Galatians, another contested work.
 The epistle's description of Christ as pre-eminent over creation marks it, for some scholars, as representing an advanced christology not present during Paul's lifetime.
-Defenders of Pauline authorship cite the work's similarities to the letter to Philemon, which is broadly accepted as authentic.
+Defenders of Pauline authorship, however, cite the work's similarities to the letter to Philemon, which is broadly accepted as authentic.